Pupil Premium, Catch Up & Recovery Premium

 Recovery premium was introduced in September 2021.
 It is new one-off funding for the 2021/22 academic year.
 Building on the pupil premium, this funding will help schools to deliver evidence-based approaches for supporting the most disadvantaged pupils.

-More details of our plans regarding this funding will follow shortly.
+More details of our plans regarding this funding can be found in the Pupil Premium strategy documents above.

 If you have any questions or would like to discuss anything within this strategy, speak with one of the teachers or the Executive Headteacher Mr Bargh, who will be pleased to help.